 Postscript: The Mouth That Roars

 Pittsburghers are prideful and passionate sports fanatics and the ideal market for Mark Madden’s never-waning ability to draw heat.
 For the last 20 years following his WCW run, Madden has hosted local radio call-in sports shows where he spits vitriol about the local moral, financial, and on-the-field shortcomings of Pittsburgh-based teams.
-Emotions run high as a subset of Pittsburgh sports fans equate criticizing local franchises as attacks on the city itself and/or their bottomless hometown pride.
+Emotions run high as Pittsburgh sports fans’ subset equate criticizing local franchises as attacks on the city itself and/or their bottomless hometown pride.
 Though it requires punching down, Madden has found an evergreen opponent: an army of yinzers who will defend their teams and players to the point of angrily calling local sports radio shows.
 “Fans” is short for “fanatics” after all.

 If you enjoyed this piece, be sure not to miss the following articles on our site: